mouhib-Sellami/face-authentification-Django-project/README.md

 # PS : project still on progress

-this the v1.0 of the project and a first attempt for apply a new method of authentification on a web platform so we hope we gel more less typing a password
+this the v1.0 of the project and a first attempt for apply a new method of authentification on a web platform so we hope we get more less typing a password

 any change need put a comment or try send me on mouhibsellami@gmail.com